Inclusive tourism makes good business sense

 Information is key - create an accessibility guide

-Information from surveys carried out recently by three charities, Euan’s Guide, Tourism for All and Vocal reveal that one of the top barriers for disabled people and others with specific access needs is the lack of published information on tourism venues current access facilities and hygiene processes and procedures.
+Surveys by Euan’s Guide, Tourism for All and Vocal show the top barriers for disabled people and others with specific access needs.
+One such barrier is the lack of published information on:

 A warm welcome is everything - train your staff